How we protect your data.

 - No third-party analytics scripts in the app

-- The website uses Plausible for cookie-free aggregate traffic and CTA measurement
+- The website uses Plausible for cookie-free aggregate pageview analytics and limited website click-event labels

 Security practices